fadden/DynamicScriptSandbox/README.md

 This seems mostly correct, but I've had some problems with a similar sandboxing approach in a separate app (https://stackoverflow.com/q/52230527/294248).

+**IMPORTANT:** .NET AppDomains are deprecated.
+They are not part of the .NET Core implementation or .NET Standard definition.
+They're only part of .NET Framework, which is nearing the end of its lifetime.
+There does not appear to be a way to get equivalent behavior without using OS-specific mechanisms; see e.g. [this discussion](https://github.com/dotnet/coreclr/issues/642).
+While .NET Framework will be supported for many years, newer apps should probably stick to the newer APIs.

 ### Overview ###